Research Staff Resources

 - Clinical Trial Activity Summary (CTAS) (MS Excel) - version date 3/12/14

 A Clinical Trial Activity Summary (aka Activity Summary) is required for all therapeutic and diagnostic studies submitted to the Research Implementation Office (RIO) for research pricing and/or implementation review for services occurring at SCCA as of Sept.
 1, 2012.
 The primary purpose of the Activity Summary is for facilitating the financial clearance process for clinical trials.

 This checklist is a requirement for all studies and is used to provide guidance for the accurate billing of research study clinical services, items and tests.
-It must be signed by the Principal Investigator and Department Director/Designee prior to submission to RIO.
-If you do not know who should sign as the Department Director/Designee for a particular study please call (206) 288-6607.
+Please see the CRBB Coverage Analysis Checklist Instructions for information on how to complete the form.

 Radiology Research Committee RadRRR@uw.edu

 Fax: (206) 685-9096

 Clinical Research Budget and Billing Office (CRBB) email@example.com

 Phone: (206) 543-7774